 In 1990, the band embarked on a journey that is currently in its 3rd decade of creating The Badlees sound.
 Along the way, the music business has seen its fair share of trends.
 The Badlees only focused on their own trend; making great music without regard to what is in vogue.
 Wrapping complex, thought-provoking lyrics in the rock band format is The Badlees secret sauce.

 In October 2013, The Badlees released their 10th studio album Epiphones and Empty Rooms.
 This double disc release of new material highlights the band's complex dulaity.
 Considering that the bandís career features a couple of major label record deals, radio hits, and national critical acclaim, a true summation of the bandís career won't get the proper attention it deserves in a few paragraphs.

-For a complete history on the band, please see the comprehensive profile published in 2010 by Modern Rock Review.
+For a complete history on the band, please see the comprehensive profile published by Modern Rock Review.